oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

             @not_empty: [$group]
 ```

-Pre Functions, Init Functions and Post Functions Configuration
+Pre Functions, Form Init Functions and Functions Configuration
 ==============================================================

 * **prefunctions**
-    Configuration of Pre Functions that may be performed before pre conditions, conditions, init functions and post
+    Configuration of Pre Functions that may be performed before pre conditions, conditions, form init functions and post
     functions.
 It can be used to prepare some data in Action Data that will be used in pre conditions validation.
-* **initfunctions**
+* **form_init**
-    Configuration of Init Functions that may be performed on Action Data before conditions and post functions.
+    Configuration of Form Init Functions that may be performed on Action Data before conditions and functions.
     One of possible init actions usage scenario is to fill attributes with default values, which will be used in action
     form if it exist.
-* **postfunctions**
+* **functions**
-    Configuration of Post Functions that must be performed after all previous steps are performed.
-This is main action
+    Configuration of Functions that must be performed after all previous steps are performed.
+This is main action step
-    step that must contain action logic.
+    that must contain action logic.
 It will be performed only after conditions will be qualified.

 Similarly to Conditions - alias of Function starts from "@" symbol and must refer to registered Functions.
 For example
 "@assign_value" refers to Function which set specified value to attribute in Action Data.